Steve Yuhas: Politics and radio

 Yuhas openly rejects the civil rights argument of gay and lesbian people.
 "If you have to go out of your way and tell people that you are gay or somebody thinks that you're feminine or whatever, well, I'm sorry, that's not the same as being a black guy who has to face the horrors of racism every day of his life in some places."
 He goes further by saying that LGBT individuals cannot be compared to the African American civil rights struggle because being black is "immutable," but you cannot look at a person and know they are gay.
 Yuhas has been berated by gay advocacy groups for saying things like that and even had to fend off a formal Federal Communications Commission (FCC) complaint for using alleged homophobic slurs over the public airwaves.
 The latter complaint was because Yuhas has a sometimes-segment on his program called the "Extraordinary Gay Update" where he urges gay people not to use words that "we demand others purge from their vocabulary" as we use the words about ourselves.

-On his program on October 4, 2009 he was accused of being a "shill for Israel" and a blogger wrote that Yuhas' frequent guests of Israeli officials, makes him unable to be objective on the issue.
-Yuhas responded by telling the listener that he does not portend to be objective and has a "vested interest" in the survival of the Israeli state.
+On his program on October 4, 2009, he was accused of being a "shill for Israel" and a blogger wrote that Yuhas' frequent guests of Israeli officials, make him unable to be objective on the issue.
+Yuhas responded by telling the listener that he does not pretend to be objective and has a "vested interest" in the survival of the Israeli state.
 Yuhas is a member of Sinai Temple, a synagogue located in the affluent Beverly Glen area of Los Angeles.
 Yuhas has also said, "I reject the notion of the removal of chaplains from the military, but I am positively opposed to a chaplain recruiting from a captive audience, only to have his conversions become fodder for The Baptist Press' recruiting efforts," Yuhas wrote in The Jewish Journal of Greater Los Angeles.
 His support for Israel and the Israel Defense Forces is often in conflict when one considers Yuhas served in the United States military, but seems to side more with Israel than the United States.

-Yuhas said on his program and in the Los Angeles Jewish Journal that he votes for the "best candidate" and supported Hillary Clinton during the 2008 presidential election.
+Yuhas said on his program and in the Los Angeles Jewish Journal that he voted for the "best candidate" and supported Hillary Clinton during the 2008 presidential election.

 After winning the Iowa Straw Poll in 2011 Yuhas told his radio audience that he gave a political contribution to Michele Bachmann, despite her open hostility to the LGBT community and her husband's role in "curing" LGBT people through his health clinic.
 When pressed by a caller for his choice for the GOP nomination to oppose President Barack Obama in 2012, Yuhas said, "So long as the GOP nominates somebody that can beat President Obama, I'm good."